 - The ability to call phone numbers (mobile and landline)

-Here are the top three big players we’ve identified:
+Here are the top players we’ve identified:

 1. Google Meet